-I felt like shit—I’d betrayed my Catholic Parents and their god by way of pre-marital whatever.
-Not that I knew anything about that—my experience was limited to fumbling around.
-I remember asking my dad at age 9 what a virgin was, only to be told that it was “a man who has not lay down next to a lady.”
-Wow, dad.
-Just wow (at that particular juncture, I freaked out about the fact that my male cousins and I had slept next to each other in a fucking tent the weekend before).
+I felt like shit—I’d betrayed my Catholic Parents and their god by way of pre-marital rape.
+Not that I knew anything about that—my experience was limited to a bit of bike-sheds fumbling.
+I remember having asked my dad at age nine what a virgin was, only to be told that it was “A man who has not lain down next to a lady.”
+Wow, Dad.
+Just wow (at that particular juncture, I freaked out about the fact that my male cousin and I had slept next to each other in a fucking tent the weekend before).

 I was a harlot.
 So I wrote poetry about harlotry.

 They called the lads in.
-They’d heard I was easy because of who I knocked around with.
+They’d heard I was easy because of the person I knocked around with.
 So, seeing me, pissed as a fart, they’d gone for it, kecks down.
 I guess I was asking for it, huh?